learningeconomy/LearnCard/.changeset/many-spies-shop.md

 -   `wallet.newCredential` is now `wallet.invoke.newCredential`
 -   `wallet.newPresentation` is now `wallet.invoke.newPresentation`
 -   `wallet.verifyCredential` is now `wallet.invoke.verifyCredential`
-    -   As per above, if you'd like to retain the same output format, you will need to pass true as the third argument, i.e.
+    -   As per above, if you'd like to retain the same output format, you will need to pass true as the third argument
         -   I.e. `wallet.verifyCredential(vc)` is now `wallet.invoke.verifyCredential(vc, {}, true)`
 -   `wallet.issueCredential` is now `wallet.invoke.issueCredential`
 -   `wallet.issuePresentation` is now `wallet.invoke.issuePresentation`